circleci/circleci-docs/jekyll/_docs/language-ruby-on-rails.md

 ### Dependencies

-If Circle detects a Gemfile, we automatically run `bundle install`.
+If CircleCI detects a Gemfile, we automatically run `bundle install`.
 Your gems are automatically cached between builds to save time downloading dependencies.
 You can add additional project dependencies from the [dependencies section of your circle.yml]({{site.baseurl}}/configuration/#dependencies):